 Sharing data to develop intelligence

-For Mobility as a Service to thrive, a shift to Open Data policies needs to be undertaken by both public and private mobility players.
+Public and private mobility players must shift to open data policies for Mobility as a Service (MaaS) to thrive.
 In addition, Smart Cities will increasingly need faster networks and more accurate data in order to develop cleaner and safer mobility.

 Cities are rich in traffic data but how can they transform this data into effective transport management tools?

-Transport for London adopted an open data policy which releases all TfL-generated data for free to third parties apps and service providers.
+Transport for London adopted an open data policy which releases all TfL-generated data for free to third party apps and service providers.

 The policy has saved both passengers and authorities an estimated

-and has cut down on the journey time of rider.
+and has cut down on the commuting time of the passenger.